sayunlopchan/knox-barbell/README.md

 ---

 <p align="center">
-  Professionally developed by <a href="https://cobranddigital.com">Cobrand Digital</a> with ❤️
+  Professionally developed by Sayun Lopchan under <a href="https://cobranddigital.com">Cobrand Digital</a> with ❤️
 </p>